|Nutritional Guidelines (per serving)|

 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Preparing bistec a lo pobre can leave you with many dirty dishes, but there's a trick to avoid that problem.
-Keep the components warm in the oven as you prepare them, and use the same deep-sided skillet over and over (I like to use a cast iron).
+Preparing Bistec a lo Pobre can leave you with many dirty dishes, but there's a trick to avoid that problem.
+Keep the components warm in the oven as you prepare them, and use the same deep-sided skillet over and over (we recommend using a cast iron).

 - 4 thinly cut sirloin steaks (or filets)

 - 3 large onions (sliced thinly)

 - 4 to 6 yellow potatoes

 - 4 eggs